Taoudi/GithubSearcher/README.md

 Modules that need to be pip installed:
 - flask

+Alternatively run the start_server.bat file which starts the server through python.

 ### ElasticSearch
 For running ElasticSearch and Kibana, make sure to have OPENJDK for the Java runtime environment (AdoptOpenJDK11 was used for this project.)